-I have written a few articles on mind-mapping, and realized its potential for a writer, whether it is used for fiction or non-fiction.
+I have been writing a few articles on mind-mapping, and only recently have I realized its potential for a writer, whether it is used for fiction or non-fiction.

 A mind-map is essentially a diagram created on a page, which contains the gist of information on any given topic.
 The subject under discussion is placed at the center of the page, and then the ideas that occur to you when thinking of the subject are placed at the end of branches stemming from it.
 This branching out is free, unconstrained and extremely stimulating, because you can see the big picture at a glance, and can include images as well.

 You can use a chalk on blackboard, pen on a piece of paper and even free software to make a mind-map.
 For a writer, it can be a fascinating alternative to taking notes, because its free-thinking associative nature mimics that of the creative mind.

 You can create a mind-map for each of your characters, working in appearance,personality, background, timeline and so on.

 Plot-lines work out smoothly through mind-maps as well, because you can easily see how each character and event is related to the other in the universe of a novel on a simple page as a snapshot.
 Plot crinkles can get ironed out this way, or new pathways chosen on the spot!

 Brainstorming this way can be incredibly fun and most always successful.
 Collaborative brainstorming done between friends and colleagues using this technique can yield some fantastic results.

 Non-fiction and mind-mapping: Without realizing it, I have been making mind-maps on subjects on which I need to write articles, and they really help, because I can easily go from headings and subheadings to the actual matter and the kind of images I’d need.